 How virtual thin sections are created

-As part of our response to the coronavirus situation we collaborated with universities who acquired digital scans of their teaching samples and sent them to us for processing and upload.
-These virtual samples were delivered as collections on the VM website for the universities’ own students, but they were also made freely available in line with the aims of the VM project.
+As part of our response to the coronavirus situation, we collaborated with universities who acquired digital scans of their teaching samples and sent them to us for processing and upload.
+These virtual samples were delivered as Collections on the Virtual Microscope website for the universities’ own students, but they were also made freely available in line with the aims of the Virtual Microscope project.

 The 'raw' resources from which the specimen is created are combined in a folder structure with the HTML5 viewer software on the server.
 Each Virtual Microscope thin section is presented in an iframe by the Drupal management system, allowing users to study the thin sections at the same resolution at which they were created.
 The HTML5 Virtual Microscope application will work across most platforms, including Windows, Mac OS and Linux, and will also work on the iPad and android tablets.

 If you would like to know more about the features you see in the Virtual Microscope, or how geologists identify and classify rocks and minerals, check out these resources.